 UI Automation Overview

-UI Automation provides programmatic access to most user interface (UI) elements on the desktop, enabling assistive technology products such as screen readers to provide information about the UI to end users and to manipulate the UI by means other than standard input.
+Microsoft UI Automation is an accessibility framework for Windows.
+It provides programmatic access to most UI elements on the desktop.
+It enables assistive technology products, such as screen readers, to provide information about the UI to end users and to manipulate the UI by means other than standard input.
 UI Automation also allows automated test scripts to interact with the UI.

-UI Automation providers offer some support for Microsoft Active Accessibility client applications through a built-in bridging service.
+UI Automation providers are components that implement UI Automation support on controls and offer some support for Microsoft Active Accessibility client applications, through a built-in bridging service.

 UI Automation has four main components, as shown in the following table.

-From the software developer's perspective, there are two ways of using UI Automation: to create support for custom controls (using the provider API), and creating applications that use the UI Automation core to communicate with UI elements (using the client API).
+There are two ways of using UI Automation: to create support for custom controls by using the provider API, and to create client applications that use the UI Automation core to communicate with, and retrieve information about, UI elements.
 Depending on your focus, you should refer to different parts of the documentation.
-You can learn more about the concepts and gain practical how-to knowledge in the following sections.
+If you need to create support for custom controls, see UI Automation Provider Programmer's Guide.
+If you need to communicate with or retrieve information about UI elements, see UI Automation Client Programmer's Guide.

 UI Automation Model

-There is not a one-to-one correspondence between control types and control patterns.
+There is no one-to-one correspondence between control types and control patterns.
 A control pattern may be supported by multiple control types, and a control may support multiple control patterns, each of which exposes different aspects of its behavior.
 For example, a combo box has at least two control patterns: one that represents its ability to expand and collapse, and another that represents the selection mechanism.
-For specifics, see UI Automation Control Types.
+However, a control can exhibit only a single control type.

-UI Automation also provides information to client applications through events.
+UI Automation provides information to client applications through events.
 Unlike WinEvents, UI Automation events are not based on a broadcast mechanism.
-UI Automation clients register for specific event notifications and can request that specific UI Automation properties and control pattern information be passed into their event handlers.
+UI Automation clients register for specific event notifications and can request that specific properties and control pattern information be passed to their event handlers.
 In addition, a UI Automation event contains a reference to the element that raised it.
 Providers can improve performance by raising events selectively, depending on whether any clients are listening.
+For more information about events, see UI Automation Events Overview.